 Assembly We lift them to the Lord.

 Presider Let us give thanks to the Lord our God.

 Assembly It is right to give God thanks and praise.

-Presider God of all power, Sustainer of the Universe, you are worthy of glory and praise.
-Assembly Glory to you for ever and ever.
-Presider At your command all things came to be: the vast expanse of interstellar space, galaxies, suns, the planets in their courses, and this fragile earth, our island home.
-Assembly By your will they were created and have their being.
-Presider From the primal elements you brought forth the human race, and blessed us with memory, reason, and skill.
-You made us the stewards of creation.
-But we turned against you, and betrayed your trust; and we turned against one another.
-Assembly Have mercy, dear God, for we are sinners in your sight.
-Presider Again and again, you called us to return.
-Through prophets and sages you revealed your righteous Law.
-And in the fullness of time you sent your only Son, born of Mary his mother, to fulfill your Law, to open for us the way of freedom and peace.
-Assembly By his blood, Christ reconciled us.
-By Christ's wounds, we are healed.
-Presider And therefore we praise you, joining with the heavenly chorus, with prophets, apostles, and martyrs, and with all those in every generation who have looked to you in hope, to proclaim with them your glory, in their unending hymn: The Sanctus (Holy, Holy, Holy) is the hymn of praise that never ceases before God and is based on Isaiah 6:3.
+Presider It is truly right and our greatest joy to give you thanks and praise, O Lord our God, creator and ruler of the universe.

+You made a covenant with our ancestors Abraham and Sarah, calling us to walk before you and be faithful to you and promising to make us a blessing to the peoples of the world.

+Therefore we praise you, joining our voices with choirs of angels with prophets, apostles, and martyrs, and with all the faithful of every time and place who forever sing to the glory of your name:

+The Sanctus (Holy, Holy, Holy) is the hymn of praise that never ceases before God and is based on Isaiah 6:3.

 We recall God's acts of salvation history.
 The presider says the "Words of Institution" that Jesus said at the Last Supper.
 At the Memorial Acclamation we remember Christ's death, resurrection, and promise to return at the end of the age.
 During the prayer, the Holy Spirit is invoked to bless and sanctify the gifts of bread and wine.

-Presider And so, Most gracious God, we who have been redeemed by Christ, and made a new people by water and the Spirit, now bring before you these gifts.
-Sanctify them by your Holy Spirit to be the Body and Blood of Jesus Christ our Savior.
-On the night he was betrayed Jesus took bread, said the blessing, broke the bread, and gave it to his friends, and said, "Take, eat: This is my Body, which is given for you.
+Presider You are holy, O God of majesty, and blessed is Jesus Christ, your Son, our Lord.

+For the salvation of the world, Christ underwent great suffering calling each of us to take up our cross and follow him, offering our very lives for the sake of the gospel.

+We take from your creation this bread and this wine, and we remember your gracious acts in Jesus Christ who blessed and broke bread with friends, saying: "This is my Body, which is given for you.
 Do this for the remembrance of me."

-After supper, Jesus took the cup of wine, gave thanks, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for all for the forgiveness of sins.
+Likewise, Jesus took the cup and said:

+"This is my Blood of the New Covenant, shed for all for the forgiveness of sins.

+Whenever you drink it, do this for the remembrance of me"

 Whenever you drink it, do this for the remembrance of me."

-Remembering now his work of redemption, and offering to you this sacrifice of thanksgiving, Assembly We celebrate his death and resurrection, as we await the day of his coming.
-Presider God of our kindred and their generation: God of Abraham, Isaac and Jacob; Deborah, Hannah, and Rebecca; God and Father of our Savior Jesus Christ: Open our eyes to see your hand at work in the world about us.
-Deliver us from the presumption of coming to this Table for solace only, and not for strength; for pardon only, and not for renewal.
-Let the grace of this Holy Communion make us one body, one spirit in Christ, that we may worthily serve the world in your Son's name.
-Assembly Risen and ascended One, be known to us in the breaking of the Bread.
-Presider Accept these prayers and praises, O God, Most Merciful, through Jesus Christ our great High Priest, to whom, with you and the Holy Spirit, your Church gives honor, glory, and worship, from generation to generation.
+Great is the mystery of faith:

+All Chris has died, Christ is risen, Christ will come again.

+Presider Gracious God, pour out your Holy Spirit upon us, and upon these your gifts of bread and wine, that the bread we break and the cup we bless may be the communion of the body and blood of Christ.

+By your Spirit, unite us with Christ and with your church in all the world.

+Give us the gift of faith in Jesus Christ so that we may trust in your gracious promise and receive the inheritance of everlasting life.

+Through Christ, with Christ, in Christ, in the unity of the Holy Spirit, all glory and honor are yours, almighty God, now and forever.

 The Great Amen unites the congregation in one great voice as we concur with all that the presider has prayed.
 It is the only "AMEN" in all capitals found in the Book of Common Prayer, signifying the importance of the congregation's response.

 All AMEN.